 PENNSYLVANIA, USA — Some women are reluctant to talk about prolapse.
-Dr. Michael Bonidie, a urogynecologist and the director of robotic gynecology at UPMC in the Pittsburgh area, specializes in the condition.
+Dr. Michael Bonidie, a urogynecologist and the director of robotic gynecology at UPMC specializes in the condition and treats women in the Williamsport and Pittsburgh areas.

 "There's so much misunderstanding on this subject matter.
 Everyone comes to me and says my bladder is prolapsed.
 Nobody's bladder is prolapsed, it's the vagina.
 I think we've traditionally been afraid to say the word vagina, and that's why we say it the way we do, but it makes patients very confused as to what's going on with their bodies," said Dr. Bonidie.